The Immigrant Story is the American Story

 The Woman Warrior (1976), Maxine Hong Kingston

 (Born in Stockton, California to Chinese parents)

 Maxine Hong Kingston’s father emigrated from China to the United States in 1924, the year that the Asian Exclusion Act was passed—one of many such pieces of legislation meant to stem the tide of immigration from Asian nations.
 Growing up in the Chinatown neighborhood of Stockton, California, Kingston’s upbringing was conservative, in an environment where women were discouraged from pursuing careers outside the home.
-She turned her experiences into a landmark work of the Chinese-American experience, The Woman Warrior, a formal blend of memoir and Chinese folklore that Kingston would return to in her book China Men.
+She turned her experiences into a landmark work of the Chinese-American experience,

 The House of the Spirits (1982), Isabel Allende

 The manuscript of The House of the Spirits, Peruvian-born Chilean-American writer Isabel Allende’s debut novel, began as a letter to her dying grandfather; we know it now as an essential and defining examination of life in 20th-century Chile.
 The book follows the fictional Trueba family over four generations and ends in a dramatic political upheaval, with a military coup that overthrows the socialist government—a plot point that closely mirrors the ousting of the author’s uncle, Chilean President Salvador Allende, by Augusto Pinochet.

 (Born in London to parents from West Bengal, India)